ToolShedTested

 The Bottom Line

 The Milwaukee M18 FUEL is our top pick for its outstanding combination of cordless convenience and professional power.
-For maximum corded performance, grab the Bosch GWS13-50VSP with its 13-amp motor and variable speed.
+For maximum corded performance, grab the Bosch GWS13-50VSP with its 13-amp motor and speed dial.
 Budget-conscious buyers will find the Ryobi ONE+ HP delivers surprising capability at an entry-level price, and dedicated metalworkers should consider the Metabo HPT G13SE3 for its sustained heavy-duty performance.

 FAQ